 Year 5 offers many wonderful opportunities that encourage students’ social, emotional, physical and academic development.
 Students engage in many open ended learning experiences and a variety of collaborative group investigations.
-At this level Bloom’s Taxonomy is introduced, to help the students learn “a language of thinking” and identify and guide their own thought processes.
+At this level Bloom’s Taxonomy is introduced, to help the students learn 'a language of thinking' and identify and guide their own thought processes.

-Another highlight is our Economics fair, linked to financial mathematics, which provides a fun day for the whole school and raises money for charity.
+Another highlight is our economics fair, linked to financial mathematics, which provides a fun day for the whole school and raises money for charity.

-The year 5 camp is held at Phillip Island Adventure Resort in Term 2, for 3 nights.
+The Year 5 camp is held at Phillip Island Adventure Resort in Term 2, for 3 nights.
 Going to camp assists students to learn many important life skills and fosters independence.

 The Year 5 coding program teaches NAO robotics and Tinkercad.
 Tinkercad teaches Year 5 student how to design a 3D product, that can be tested and finally printed, using our 3D printer.
 Students investigate issues of modern communication and ‘Cyber-Safety’ through a class approach to blogging and computer use.Students further their research skills by using storyboarding, note-taking and graphic organisers to create a Claymation movie.

 Our 'Swim and Survive' program for Year 5 is an open water experience held at the beach by trained lifesavers.
 Learning about water safety is an essential survival skill.